For my second assignment I had to convert my Bachelor’s Project Report from LaTeX to DocBook.

 Chapters and Sections

-To separate different chapter and sections in DocBook you use indentically named tags <chapter>
+To separate different chapter and sections in DocBook you use indentically named tags <chapter> and <section>.

-Each of those sections can also have a title, marked by a similarly named <title>
+Each of those sections can also have a title, marked by a similarly named <title> tag.
+Each paragraphs of a section

-tag.
+should be marked with <para> tag.
 An example of a structured file could look like this:

 |